rt2yrru/youtube_dl_custom_old/README.md

               -using youtube-dl via java i.e youtube-dl-java -> jvm -> python -> youtube-dl

-	      -This will be soon merged into this project under sub directory java
+	      -This project has been merged and is  under sub directory java

 2 .()